ArielParra/cph-submit-chromium/readme.md

 ## Installation For Chromium based browsers

 ### Loading the CRX release
-1. Download the CRX from this repository realeses
+1. Download the CRX from this repository [releases](https://github.com/ArielParra/cph-submit-chromium/releases)
 1. Activate developer mode in extensions tab
 1. Drag and drop the CRX file into the extensions window